 That said, your everyday eyewear might not be ideal for jogging.
 Certified running coach Lauren Sheu, RRCA, recommends looking for a non-slip material while prioritizing fit and durability.
 Also, according to Australian marathon runner Dale Erdmier, a lightweight design is key.
 "Ideally, you want to forget you're even wearing sunglasses at all," she says.

 You also might want to look for a polarized pair.
 "I find that with polarized sunglasses, I squint less, and it helps filter the harsh sunlight,'' says Audrey Bowman, RRCA, a certified running coach and fitness trainer.
 "The lenses filter out rays better than non-polarized ones and reduce glare on the run."

-With all these expert tips in mind, we rounded up the best running sunglasses for women.
+With all these expert tips in mind, we round up the best running sunglasses.

 Best Overall: Tifosi Alpe 2.0 SingleLens Sunglasses